shanegibney/learningRuby/README.md

 It would normally it would not be used this way.
 In code .to_sym would be used for a string that you do not have control over, but otherwise you might as well type :gender and save yourself having to type all this code.

-The concept of tking a string objct and turning it into soemthing internal that has one fixed value is often called interning
+The concept of taking a string object and turning it into soemthing internal that has one fixed value is often called interning

 ```
 "gender".intern